xingran815/weather_model_continue_dev/README.md

     - delete entrys with over 10% of missing values
     - replace Nans for cateforical variables with mode
     - replace Nans for numerical variables with median
-- delete Date column since it is not used for modelling
+- delete Date column since it is not used for modelling (note from Reviewer: Not sure yet about this, at least it is probably reduntant since it is highly correlated with the other values.)
-- encode RainToday and RainTomorrow in binary variable (0/1)
+- encode RainToday and RainTomorrow in binary variable (0/1) (note from Reviewer: Or as Boolean (True/False), maybe we will choose a binary decision tree)
 - encode location and variables for wind direction with get_dummies
-- Should we include Scaling?
+- Should we include Scaling? (note from Reviewer, most likely yes, I would propose a vector normalization or Min/Max normalization

 Project Organization